gt-crnch-rg/read-the-docs/docs/arm/kingpin-nvidia-devkit.rst

 .. code::

-    //Request an allocation of 1 hr, partition rg-gpu, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-gpu -w quorra2
+    //Request an allocation of 1 hr, partition rg-hpc, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-hpc -w kingpin1

-The local modules for NVIDIA HPC SDK should load automatically.
-However if they do not you can run ". /etc/profile.d/y02_rg_local_modules.sh" to pull in all the local modulepaths.

 Using NVIDIA SDK
 =========================